BatuhanB/C-Sharp-Tutorial/README.md

 # C-Sharp-Tutorial
-This project aim to give an examples from scratch to nearly advance on most of the C# properties.
+This project aim to give an examples from scratch to nearly advance level on most of the C# properties.
 ## Contents in Project